-Step 1: Click on the 'Account Actions' tab in the top ribbon, then select 'Journal Entry.'
+Step 1: Hover over 'Account' in the top ribbon and select 'Journal Entry.'

 1) Date - The current date will auto-populate this field.
 Update the Date value to the Date of the Journal Entry (date of posting)